Jeff Baisley: Oakland Athletics

 Baisley was drafted by the Oakland Athletics in the 12th round of the 2005 Major League Baseball Draft out of the University of South Florida.
 He made his professional debut that year with the Vancouver Canadians.
 In 2006, playing for the Kane County Cougars, Baisley was selected as the Midwest League Most Valuable Player as the stand-out contributor to the 2006 Cougars' offense.
 The 6'3" Baisley drove in 110 runs and hitting 22 homers.
 His most notable performance was a game when he hit three home runs, the last of which was postponed during an umpire discussion on the eligibility of a home run that hit the scoreboard.
 Baisley was ultimately awarded the homer.
 He played in 2007 for the Midland RockHounds and in 2008 for the Sacramento River Cats.
 He was called up to the major leagues on September 9, 2008, and made his debut that night against the Detroit Tigers going hitless in two at-bats with a walk.
 He collected his first base hit on September 18 against the Los Angeles Angels of Anaheim.
 He played in 14 games with the Athletics, hitting .256.

 Los Angeles Angels of Anaheim

 On March 10, 2011, that Baisley signed a minor league contract with the Angels and he played in 134 games with the Salt Lake Bees in 2011, hitting .303 with 20 home runs and 100 RBI.

 Los Angeles Dodgers

-He signed a minor league contract with the Los Angeles Dodgers in December 2011, that included an invitation to Major League camp.
-He was assigned to the AAA Albuquerque Isotopes, where he played in 62 games and hit .284.
+Baisley signed a minor league contract with the Los Angeles Dodgers on December 14, 2011, that included an invitation to Major League camp.
+He was assigned to the Triple-A Albuquerque Isotopes, where he played in 62 games and hit .284.
 Baisley was released by the Dodgers on June 12, 2012.